 There is no pixel data loss or metadata loss when using mosaic datasets, as the source pixels are never altered or converted, and the files are never moved; therefore, metadata files remain in their location.
 Because the mosaic dataset does not alter the source data or its location, the pixel values are not altered.
 Additionally, the mosaicking performed by the mosaic dataset occurs dynamically when the mosaic dataset is accessed.
 Users have access to the mosaicked image as well as the source data; therefore, there is no data loss occurring for overlapping datasets.

 Overviews, which are similar to raster pyramids, can be generated for a mosaic dataset.
 Overviews are reduced resolution datasets that are generated to improve the speed at which the mosaic is displayed.
 You can allow the default overviews to be generated over the entire mosaic dataset.
 Alternatively, you can control how they're created by defining the downsampling ratio, the extent, a specific spatial resolution, and so on.

 Advantages of mosaic datasets

 Mosaic datasets are excellent data models for storing and managing data.
-Mosaic datasets are ideal for distributing data because they can be directly accessed by users, and easily served.
-A server administrator can modify many properties of a mosaic dataset, such as the maximum image size, the level of metadata, the compression method, or the maximum number of downloads, to get the maximum performance out of their server and meet user needs.
+Mosaic datasets are ideal for distributing data because they can be directly accessed by users and served.
+A server administrator can modify many properties of a mosaic dataset—such as the maximum image size, the level of metadata, the compression method, or the maximum number of downloads—to get the maximum performance out of their server and meet user needs.
 When clients connect to a server to see the mosaicked image, their application can control the same mosaic methods and other properties that a directly connected user can, along with the ability to select raster datasets and download them to their local disk.
 Not only does a mosaic dataset manage and visualize data, it is also a tool for disseminating imagery.